Proof of Concepts and Small Steps in the Hospital

 Why Proofs of Concept Matter

 Waterfall-style projects—long planning cycles with little visible progress for months—drain morale.
 What helped here was taking one piece at a time, improving it, and then doing that again somewhere else.
 It brought attention, insight, and a collaborative environment.
+It was also quick.

 So for me, this first story is about that: using small proofs of concept to show what’s possible, to lighten the load a bit, and to remind myself that progress here is usually incremental, not all-or-nothing.